liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Component Composition - The Special Children Prop.md

 	* This approach makes sense if you got multiple smaller pieces of information that must be passed to a component.
 	* Adding extra props instead of just wrapping the content with the component tags mean extra work

-* Both options come down to use-case and pe
+* Both options come down to use-case and personal preferences
+*